 After you reach the top of this pile of boulders, your climbing is over.
 From here, follow the trail into the stream bed, then boulder-hop your way along with the water until you reach the base of the Upper Falls.

 For the extra adventurous, there is also a route to climb to the top of the Upper Falls.
 Another use trail leaves the creek bed back near those boulders – from there, you can scramble up another ridge and then climb to the top of this tiered waterfall with the aid of several ropes.
 This trail is even more difficult than the route to the base of the Upper Falls, and should be attempted only by experienced scramblers at their own risk.

 If you decide not to make that final scramble to the very top, the base of the Upper Falls is still a great place to end your hike.
 There’s a route you can climb (with ropes, naturally) to get behind the last cascade of the falls.
 The water is far too shallow to jump, but it’s still a great spot for photos or to cool off in the falling mists.

 This canyon is best visited in the winter or spring months – and is markedly different when we’re not having a drought year.
 I went the day after three days of near-constant rain and the falls still didn’t have a very significant flow (although I still had a great time on the trail).
-This video from the Mountains Recreation and Conservation Authority was clearly taken during a wetter year and the landscape is markedly more green.
+This video of Escondido Falls from the Mountains Recreation and Conservation Authority was clearly taken during a wetter year and the landscape is markedly more green.

 From the PCH coming from Santa Monica, continue 17.7 miles from the end of the 10, past Malibu Lagoon and Pepperdine University.
 Take a right onto Winding Way.
 There is a sign for the Winding Way Trail on the west side of the street that leads to a very small parking area.
 If parking is unavailable, you can park on the PCH - just watch out for "No Parking Signs.”
 Transit accessible via Metro bus 534.